gavinfielder/gut/README.md

 sh gut/install.sh
 ```
 This depends on the following assumptions:
- - You have put your source files into a "SRC" variable, and they do not include a main.
+ - You have put your source files into a "`SRC`" variable, and they do not include a main.
+For example, `SRC=myfile1.c myfile2.c`
- - You have put your -I includes into an "INC" variable, and it includes the -I flag
+ - You have put your `-I` includes into an "`INC`" variable, and it includes the `-I` flag inside the variable.
+For example, `INC=-I inc/`
- - You have put your -L/-l library compile flags into a "LIB" variable and it includes -L/-l
+ - You have put your `-L`/`-l` library compile flags into a "`LIB`" variable and it includes the `-L`/`-l` flags inside the variable.
+For example `LIB=-L libft/ -lft` Alternatively, it would also work being a collection of paths to static libraries (to link directly into the executable).
+Example `LIB=libft/libft.a`

 If these assumptions are incorrect, you'll have to tweak the makefile after installation to set up properly.
 Instructions are provided in the Makefile.